visiongaiatechnology/vgtaethel/README.md

 ## 🧠 Orchestration & Intent Routing

-Beta V2 introduces a dedicated **AI Orchestrator** that sits above the chat engine and coordinates all system components.
+Beta V3 retains the dedicated **AI Orchestrator** introduced in Beta V2 and extends its governed intelligence surfaces with SHADOW OSINT.

 ```
 User Input